rednir/wow2/COMMANDS.md

      - Creates a fake quote of a famous person.
 If you want to use a specific person, set AUTHOR to their name.

  - `!wow text replace [OLDVALUE] [NEWVALUE] [TEXT]`
-     - Replaces all instances of OLDVALUE with NEWVALUE within TEXT
+     - Replaces all instances of OLDVALUE with NEWVALUE within TEXT.

  - `!wow text emojify [TEXT]`
      - Adds emojis to some text because its funny haha.